ettorepane/wgettify/README.md

 # Build your own!

 Feel free to take the code and modify it as you wish, based on the MIT license.
-If you want to help me and submit a pull request feel free to do it!
+If you want to help me then do a PR!
 Here's a guide on how to deploy a dev server.

 ## Development server